HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 Where:

 `<OAuthProviderName>` is the OAuth provider name (typically OAuthConfig) `<ProviderConfigFile>` is the full path to the OAuth provider configuration file.
-Please download and use this DXProvider.xml configuration file which includes Auto Authorize setup for the huddoboards client.
+Please download and use this DXProvider.xml configuration file which includes Auto Authorize setup for the VoltMX client.

 Example: